auzbuckley/RFC_test/README.md

 3. Briefly present your idea during Friday Reviews.
 4. Respond to comments
 5. Evaluate feedback with your sponsor
-6. Close or Merge the RFC
+6. Close or Merge the RFC (Communicated during Friday reviews?)
 7. If merged, your RFC will be discussed and prioritized in Product & Tech Council depending on complexity and effort.

 ## Getting started